famouswelshman/famouspizza/README.md

 The limited javascript included in this project is specific to the Toasts message popups upon actions and the item removal button.
 Javascript is also included in order to provide the time spinner overlay during the payment process.
 The Toast javascript used in this project was provided by Bootstrap5 and is reference below.
 It was not possible to use the Toast scripts as per the tutorial since I was using Bootstrap5 and this was not compatible.

 ## Django
-Creation of models where:
+Creation of models:
 Categories and Products.

-These sat in Django database and hosted the products details along with image files.
+Products and Categories setup in Django database and were responsible for hosting andy product details along facility to upload image files.
 Categories allowed me to group these products under their respective category in order to group and display in the front end website.

-Django recorded any orders created along with payment details and order details.
-Django DB shows any users created along with super user and had options for user access levels.
+The models are based on the Django 'Boutique-Ado' tutorial and although I did add a futher model under the heading of 'Deals', this was not intergrated since it required a whole new set of code to include this information in the checkout cart and payment process.

+Django database displays order information captured as a result of a successful checkout transaction via the website.
+Django database also housed 'User' information and email addresses.

 # STRIPE (Payment Facility)
 The use of STRIPE as a payment transaction provider was essential in the development of the project.
 Although setup of STRIPE to communicate with Django proved to be a challenge the result was a intuitive payment platform that would process payment and reflect this in the Django database along with the product order.
 STRIPE made it easy to view any payments which were either successful and unsuccessful.